-However, they actually cause a lot of controversy.
+Wild mushrooms actually cause a lot of controversies.
 In Poland, where I grew up, mushrooms are basic ingredients for many traditional dishes due to the popularity of mushrooming.
 Everyone goes mushroom picking at least once a year to collect, dry, and pickle those lovely fungi.

 Foreigners are often scared of mushroom picking because they believe it’s easy to pick a poisonous one.
 Well, let me tell you how easily you can recognize if your mushroom can be eaten or not.
 Every mushroom has a part under the cup called the hymenophore that’s either a lamella (striped) or tubes (flat).

 Mushrooms with tubes are edible and those with lamella can be… except that it would be your last time 😉 However, if your mushroom is red with white dots, there is no reason to check because it’s a fly agaric – the most poisonous of all mushrooms.